Making Crystal Shine!

 While there are challenges with light rail and the Met Council, we can overcome them so that the long lasting benefits to our residents, visitors and business can be realized.
 Walking away from the table is not a real option.
 We have the time to find solutions to these challenges but we must start the work now of community engagement, planning, and visioning.

 Crystal is lucky to have low rates of violent and major crime, especially compared to other area communities.
-Chief Revering and Crystal PD have done a good job not just responding to crime in Crystal but also working with the community to develop trust that is lacking in other cities.
+Chief Hubbard and Crystal PD have done a good job not just responding to crime in Crystal but also working with the community to develop trust that is lacking in other cities.

 While Crystal is strong community, we can make it even better.
 Neighborhoods where people know and trust each other are safer and better prepared for natural disasters.
 With many new people moving to Crystal, it can be difficult to get to know your neighbors.
 Which is why I want to support neighbors getting to know neighbors by recognizing and supporting people who are leaders in their neighborhood.
 An example is that the city would collect the names of volunteers who would want to meet new neighbors and host neighborhood events outside of just national night out.
 These people would get recognition for their work and support organizing community events.